The Ultimate Off-Grid Tiny House Guide

 Learn everything you need about an off-grid tiny house: where to buy one, specs, challenges, and off-grid appliances.

 Want to know how to get started with an off-grid tiny house?
 This ultimate guide introduces you to the concept, shares upsides and downsides to this kind of living, provides information on the best sorts of appliances for an off-grid tiny house (including ovens, cookers, coolers, lights, and phone chargers) and profiles of those who live in a off-grid tiny house.
 We will also include our recommended products and an incredible free gift to get you starting with a tiny house -- a cookbook to make incredible off-grid food.

 First off, we think you should check out the GoSun Dream for your tiny house (check it out here).
 An easy home on wheels, the Dream is designed for locations with decent solar exposure and a lack of infrastructure - power, water, or gas.
-These sites can be found in urban and suburban settings, or in remote countryside or farms.
+Scroll down to see a video of the GoSun Dream in action.

 Now let's get down to the details of tiny house living.